 - Program’s resourcefulness

 - Scale of project within the community or geographic region

-- Innovation and imagination
+- Innovation and creativity of the program

-- The ability to measure results
+- Program’s ability to measure results

 The Foundation will not: